MathieuNls/bianca/bianca.md

 \input{tex/Pretty-Printing}

 The extracted, pretty-printed, normalized and filtered blocks are marked as potential clones using a Longest Common Subsequence (LCS) algorithm [@Hunt1977].
-Then, a percentage of unique statements can be computed and, given the threshold, the blocks are marked as clones.
+Then, a percentage of unique statements can be computed and, given the threshold $\alpha$, the blocks are marked as clones.

 Another important aspect of the design of BIANCA is the ability to provide guidance to developers on how to improve the risky  commits.
 We achieve this by extracting from the database the fix-commit corresponding to the matching defect-commit and present it to the developer.
-We believe that this makes BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code; this is something that is not supported by techniques based on statistical models (e.g., [REF]).
+We believe that this makes BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code; this is something that is not supported by techniques based on statistical models (e.g., [@Kamei2013a; @Rosen2015a]).
 A tool that supports BIANCA should have enough flexibility to allow developers to enable or disable the recommendations made by BIANCA.
 Furthermore, because BIANCA acts before the commit reaches the central repository, it prevents unfortunate pulls of defects by other members of the organization.

 # Case Study Setup {#sec:exp}

-In this section, we show the effectiveness of BIANCA in detecting risky commits using clone detection and project dependency analysis.
-The main research question addressed by this case study is: Can we detect risky commits using code comparison within and across related projects, and if so, what would be the accuracy?
+In this section, we present the setup of our case study in terms of repository selection, dependency analysis, comparison process and evaluation measures.

 ## Project Repository Selection {#sec:rep}

 To select the projects used to evaluate our approach, we followed three simple criteria.
 First, the projects need to be in Java and use Maven to manage dependencies.
 This way, we can automatically extract the dependencies and perform the clustering of projects.
 The second criterion is to have projects that enjoy a large community support and interest.
 We selected projects that have at least 2000 followers.
 A different threshold could be used.
 Finally, the projects must have a public issue repository to be able to mine their past issues and the fixes.
 We queried Github with these criteria and retrieved 42 projects (see Table \ref{tab:results} for the list of projects), including those from some of major open-source contributors such as Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.

-\comment{wahab}{the following subsection can be merged with the previous one.
-BTW, I moved it from the result section to here.}

 ## Project Dependency Analysis {#sec:dependencies}